linnforsman/linnforsman.github.io/README.md

 4. [Resources and Acknowledgements](#resources-and-acknowledgements)

 ## Description
-This repository contains Jekyll source for static blog, created from scratch without the built-in theme and dependencies from this [article](https://sayzlim.net/create-jekyll-site-beginners/).
+This repository contains Jekyll source for static blog, created from scratch without the built-in theme and dependencies by following this [article](https://sayzlim.net/create-jekyll-site-beginners/).
 The Jekyll blog is deployed via GitHub Pages.

 ## Purpose
 The purpose of this repository is to store articles such as: